abap-openapi/generated-github/README.md

 Generated ABAP OpenAPI clients for Github APIs, https://github.com/github/rest-api-description/tree/main/descriptions

 Setup CI to pull and open PRs towards your toolbox/orchestration code.
-Alternatively copy paste the code into ABAP AS, direct import of this repository via tooling not supported.
+Alternatively copy paste the code into ABAP AS, direct import of this repository via tooling is not supported.